small-db/small-db/README.md

 ## Status

-- [ ] remove the latch on a page automatically when the page went out of scope (dropped)
+- [ ] expand header pages when needed (e.g: when creating new pages)

 - [ ] Test system crash immediately after the transaction commits (for the "no-force" tx mode)
 - [ ] Add "redo" action